AbelAnaya/.dotfiles/README.md

 Distribution Alternatives:
 - [LazyVim](https://www.lazyvim.org/): A delightful distribution maintained by @folke (the author of lazy.nvim, the package manager used here)

+### MobaXterm configuration

+Use HackNerd Font Mono as terminal emulator font and xterm-256 color as terminal type

 ### Installation

 * Backup your previous configuration (if any exists)